rya-sge/access-denied/_posts/Automated Market Makers (AMMs).md

 - `x` represents the quantity of one token in the pool.
 - `y` represents the quantity of another token in the pool.
 - `k` is a constant.

+### Price

+With this formula, tokens (`x`, `y`) are priced in terms of each other.

+For example: in a ETH/USDC pool, ETH is priced in terms of USDC, and USDC is priced in terms of ETH.

+If 1 ETH costs 1000 USDC, then 1 USDC costs 0.001 ETH.

+The prices of tokens in a pool are determined by the supply of the tokens, that is by **the amounts of reserves of the tokens** that the pool is holding.
+Token prices are simply relations of reserves:
+$$
+P_x = y/x
+$$

+$$
+P_y = x/y
+$$

+Where `Px` and  `Px`are prices of tokens in terms of the other token

 #### Graph